Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Discussion

+We note that the nearby $L^*$ galaxy sample studied by \citet{2026arXiv260116499H} exhibits a steeper X-ray surface brightness profile than the SDSS sample, both derived from eROSITA stacking analyses, and is broadly consistent with TNG50 predictions. \citet{2026arXiv260116499H} selected 474 galaxies within 50\,Mpc, each individually inspected, whereas the SDSS sample contains $\sim 30,000$ MW-mass central galaxies and may include a small fraction of more massive halos that boost the stacked signal at large radii.
+The consistency between the nearby $L^*$ sample and TNG50 suggests that part of the tension with the SDSS stacking results may be related to sample selection, distance, or contamination effects, and highlights the need for deeper observations of individual MW-mass galaxies to provide decisive validation.

-In contrast to idealized, isolated galaxy simulations that rely solely on stellar feedback and lack both cosmological gas accretion and a pre-existing hot corona, the TNG50 simulation incorporates a more complete set of physical processes.
-By self-consistently modeling cosmological gas accretion alongside both stellar and AGN feedback, TNG50 is able to successfully produce hot, gaseous halos around MW-mass galaxies.
-This represents a significant improvement over stellar-feedback-only models such as SMUGGLE, which fail to generate a large-scale corona altogether (Z25).
-However, the specific discrepancies identified here, namely the overly compact X-ray emission and the deficit of O VIII absorption, indicate that the current feedback implementation still does not fully reproduce the observed hot halo properties.
+In contrast to the SMUGGLE simulation, an isolated galaxy model without cosmological accretion, AGN feedback, or a pre-existing hot corona, TNG50 self-consistently incorporates these processes and successfully produces hot, gaseous halos around MW-mass galaxies.
+As a result, the SMUGGLE X-ray emission is confined to the inner regions \citepalias{2025ApJ...991..170Z} and falls below the TNG50 predictions at all radii (Figure~\ref{fig-sxp}), dropping below the TNG50 scatter beyond $\sim 70$\,kpc.
+However, the specific discrepancies identified here, namely the overly compact X-ray emission and the deficit of \ion{O}{8} absorption, indicate that even with these additional physical ingredients, the current feedback implementation in TNG50 still does not fully reproduce the observed hot halo properties.